delvinsalman/Bot/README.md

 This bot is developed using Flask, Python, HTML, CSS, and JavaScript.
 It can engage in normal conversations and provide answers.
 Meanwhile, it continuously makes API calls, which you can command.

+The bot uses a photo generator API and a weather API.
+Some of the other commands are built within the system.

 Commands:
 1. Weather
 2. Photo